K\"ahler-Ricci flow on homogeneous toric bundles: Proof of Theorem 1.1

-Compare the proof of Lemma 3.4 in [26] and Proposition 3.2 in [29].
+Compare the proof of Lemma 3.4 in \cite{WZ} and Proposition 3.2 in \cite{Z}.

-Using Proposition 2.1 in [23], Lemma 4.4 in [16], the monotonicity (see (4.5) in [24]) of the generalized K-energy $\tilde{\mu}$ (introduced in [23]) along certain modified K\"{a}hler-Ricci flow, Lemma 5.1 in [23], (3.4) above, Lemma 3.1 in [5], Proposition 3.1 in [24], and Lemma 3.3, one can show that
+Using Proposition 2.1 in \cite{TZ2}, Lemma 4.4 in \cite{PS}, the monotonicity (see (4.5) in \cite{TZ3}) of the generalized K-energy $\tilde{\mu}$ (introduced in \cite{TZ2}) along certain modified K\"{a}hler-Ricci flow, Lemma 5.1 in \cite{TZ2}, (3.4) above, Lemma 3.1 in \cite{CTZ}, Proposition 3.1 in \cite{TZ3}, and Lemma 3.3, one can show that

-Compare the proof of Proposition 4.1 in [29].
-Using Lemma 3.3 and (3.5) one can show that
+Compare the proof of Proposition 4.1 in \cite{Z}.
+Using Lemma 5.1 in \cite{TZ2}, Lemma 3.3 and (3.5) one can show that

-where $\varphi$ is a solution of (2.3) as above.
-Then by using the monotonicity of the generalized K-energy along certain modified K\"{a}hler-Ricci flow and (3.6), one can show that $|\frac{\partial \varphi}{\partial t}| \leq C$ after suitably normalizing the Ricci potential of the initial metric.
-Compare Proposition 4.3 in [29].
+where $\varphi$ is a solution of (2.3) as above; compare the proof of Corollary 4.2 in \cite{Z}.
+Then by using the monotonicity of the generalized K-energy along certain modified K\"{a}hler-Ricci flow and (3.6), one can show that

-With the above preparation the rest of the arguments to prove Theorem 1.1 is almost the same as in [29], using arguments in [22] and [24].
-We will omit the details.